sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 If you are a US citizen, some of the above do not apply to you.
 Make sure you have your US passport, health insurance card, and boarding pass.

 If you get the stamp in your passport, that's how you know you did it right.
-This is changing / has changed: I9's are online / supposed to be online.
-Depending where you land, they may or may not have instituted online-only I9's.
+This is changing / has changed: I-94's are [online](https://i94.cbp.dhs.gov/I94/request.html) / supposed to be online.
+Depending where you land, they may or may not have instituted online-only I-94's.

 If you are on a connection flight it doesn't hurt to ask the person at the gate waiting area to double-check your connection flight.
 Amir found out he would miss his connection flight -- Delta airlines reroute his flight for free and he was bumped to first class and also got to San Francisco earlier than he would've even without the delay.